Ryomo Kyokai

-Ryōmō Kyōkai (両忘協会 "Ryōmō Society", was a lay Rinzai Zen Buddhist Dharma center located in Tokyo, Japan.
+Ryōmō Kyōkai (両忘協会 "Ryōmō Society") was a lay Rinzai Zen Buddhist Dharma center located in Tokyo, Japan.

 History

 Intellectual society

 Ryōmō Kyōkai means "Association for the Abandonment of the Concepts of Objectivity and Subjectivity".
-It was founded at the beginning of the Meiji restoration, when Japan started to modernize:
+It was founded at the beginning of the Meiji restoration, when Japan started to modernise:

-It attracted figures such as Imakita Kōsen (1816–1892) (abbot of the Rinzai monastery Engakuji, and teacher of Soyen Shaku), Nakajima Nobuyuki, Kawajiri Hōkin, and Nakae Chomin (1847–1901).
+It attracted figures such as Imakita Kōsen (1816–1892) (abbot of the Rinzai monastery Engaku-ji, and teacher of Soyen Shaku), Nakajima Nobuyuki, Kawajiri Hōkin, and Nakae Chomin (1847–1901).
 Kōsen was its honorary leader but not its founder.

 It served as an intellectual society for the discussion of Buddhism and zazen practice.
 The rules of the society were as follows: